gokcedilek/gokcedilek.github.io/projects/little-wonders/littlewonders.md

 comments: true
 ---

-Timeline: May - Jul 2020
+Timeline: May - Jun 2020

 Little confession before I begin to talk about the project: The name of this project is inspired by Rob Thomas' song "Little Wonders" - this song is the soundtrack of one of my very favourite animation movies ["Meet the Robinsons"](https://en.wikipedia.org/wiki/Meet_the_Robinsons).
 The song is actually not specifically related to the project in any way, I decided the name of the project months after starting working on it.
 I decided on this name one day when I was brainstorming a name (what a surprise), this name randomly came to my mind, and I realised that it actually does fit in with what I envisioned the scope & aim of this project to be - bringing little wonders to people's lives.
 As a bonus point, I later on also realised that the movie "Meet the Robinsons" is something that has always inspired and motivated me to ["keep moving forward"](https://www.youtube.com/watch?v=LmW3H-EXYS0) (a quote from the movie!), so I think this makes the name extra suitable for my FIRST, BIG, PRECIOUS PERSONAL PROJECT!

 **Description:** _littlewonders_ is a full-stack web application for people to post and join volunteer events that are happening around where they live.
-Currently, the main functionalities of the app are creating an account, creating events, signing up for events, cancelling the signups for events, sending confirmation emails that ask for user input to confirm signups and cancellations, sending certificates to people who have volunteered with some number of events, searching for events by category, using Google Maps for locating the events.
+Currently, the main functionalities of the app are creating an account, creating events, signing up for events, cancelling the signups for events, sending confirmation emails that ask for user input to confirm signups and cancellations, using Google Maps for locating the events.

 **Inspiration:**